Have sharp or consistent pain in the knee area? You may have a torn meniscus and be a candidate for physical therapy.

 Because of this cushion-like rubber disc, our knees are able to maintain balance and bear the overall body weight.
 When a meniscus is torn, it can be difficult for a person to balance his or her weight and walk steadily.

 When there is a sudden strain or twist on the knee, there is a chance of a meniscus tear.
 You can injure your menisci when you suddenly lift something very heavy.
-The injury can also occur while playing sports.
+The injury can also occur while playing sports or during outdoor recreation such as skiing.
 A person with weak knees has a higher chance of tearing their meniscus.
 Therefore, older people have a tendency to get meniscus injuries more easily.

 The pain caused due to a meniscus tear can be very sharp and intense or dull.
 While some people claim constant dull ache, many get a deep and sharp sensation while moving and bending their knee.
 The pain can be very intense when you bend your knee, kneel, or begin to lock and squat on the floor.
 You may hear a pop sound when bend or move your knees.
 Sometimes, it literally gets stuck too.
 Such pains are called posterior lateral knee pain.